ICIJ/datashare-docs/concepts/cli-reference.md

 ## `app start`

 Start the Datashare web application.
 The default mode is `LOCAL` (single-user, embedded services).
+Running `datashare` with no arguments is a shorthand for `datashare app start`.

 ```bash
 # Local mode (default)